-You’re at the right place; these amazing beard brushes are going to sort you out in no time.
+And you’re at the right place for finding the best one, as these ten amazing beard brushes are going to sort you out in no time.

 But why use a beard brush anyway?